| Kathmandu and Tigger Too

 the small saucers, filling them to the rim and moving on.
 Candle-making

+in its essence.
 Other pilgrims were going through the ritual genuflections that take them from

 a fully upright, standing position. their arms raised overhead in